-Housing: Digital devices are essential for housing, enabling individuals to find, apply for, and sustain affordable housing.
-Computers, tablets, and smartphones connect people to online platforms, housing search engines, and websites offering details on units, prices, amenities, and locations.
-They streamline the submission of information and documents through online applications, eliminating queues and paper-based processes.
-Additionally, these devices support online payment systems for rent, utilities, and bills.
+Delivery of Other Essential Services: Digital devices are essential for enabling individuals to access essential services, such as employment services, healthcare, banking, educational resources, and housing support and resources.
+Computers, tablets, and smartphones connect people to online platforms where they can access a range of services.
+Concerning housing, for instance, accessing the internet using a digital device can streamline the submission of information and documents through online application portals, eliminating queues and paper-based processes.
+Additionally, devices facilitate online payment systems for rent, utilities, and bills.
 Communication tools online empower individuals to contact landlords or housing agencies.
-Digital devices also provide access to online learning and training resources, improving financial literacy and housing stability skills.
+Digital devices also provide access to online learning and training resources, as well as improve financial literacy skills.
 By enhancing access to workforce development and education, these resources help low-income residents achieve economic independence and reduce reliance on subsidized housing.